davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp-lakeside-may-1-2009.md

 ![Jimmy and the Wolfpack Lakeside Lounge.](/static/img/rock/jandtwp-lakeside-red-shirt/david-drumming-at-lakeside-red-shirt-2.jpg "Jimmy and the Wolfpack at Lakeside Lounge.")

 Not sure who snapped these but I think it was [Amber Sexton](https://ambersexton.com).

-I'm unsure of the date of this appearance.
-I need to cross-reference with my dates of employment at BW.